Sears sells Craftsman to Stanley Black & Decker

 He said in the release about the Craftsman deal that "we will continue to take actions to adjust our capital structure, meet our financial obligations and manage our business to better position Sears Holdings to create long-term value."

-Over the past few years, Sears has also spun off pieces of its Sears Hometown and Outlet Stores (SHOS) division, Lands' End (LE) and Sears Canad (SRSC)a.
+Over the past few years, Sears has also spun off pieces of its Sears Hometown and Outlet Stores (SHOS) division, Lands' End (LE) and Sears Canada (SRSC).

 It also created a separate public company for some of its real estate assets -- Seritage Growth Properties (SRG).
 Interestingly, stock market guru Warren Buffett has personally invested in that company.